AaronMargosis/TSSessions/README.md

 Reports detailed information about Windows terminal services (a.k.a., "remote desktop") sessions, window stations, and desktops, optionally also reporting the processes running in each session, the top-level windows associated with each desktop, and the security descriptors of each window station and desktop.
+If executed by the System account, the sessions' information includes information about the logged-on user's token and associated LSA logon session -- or tokens, in the case of a UAC "protected administrator" with both Medium and High integrity level LSA sessions.

 ```
 Usage: